AugustNagro/scalajs-ng/README.md

 ## Todo
 - Figure out how to better work with observables
     - ex.
 ActivatedRoute.params returns an Observable, but [rxscala-js](https://github.com/LukaJCB/rxscala-js) facades throw a runtime error, possibly due to Rx version differences
+- `@Inject`, `@Optional`, `@Pipe` and others.
+Should be pretty easy.
 - Testing
 - Documentation
-- `@Inject`, `@Optional`, `@Pipe` and others.
-Should be pretty easy.
-- Decide whether the facades should require `ng` in the global namespace, or use es6 modules and require a bundling tool like SystemJS.
 - Facades for all of angular's public api
-- Figure out how to do ahead of time compilation for javascript sources.
+- AOT Compilation?
+Lazy loading?
+Bundling?
+Static typing of elements in template defns?